Keep the Trail Access info current...

 - The South Walk to the summit via Crater Walk - steep slope requiring good footwear and reasonable fitness, approx 3.5 kms, 1 hour

 From Buninyong town centre head east along the Midland Highway turning left onto Mount Buninyong Road.
-Continue along Mt Buninyong Road turning right into Blackberry Lane, just after the juntion of Hogarths Road.
+Continue along Mount Buninyong Road turning right into Blackberry Lane, just after the juntion of Hogarths Road.
 Park in the Blackberry Lane Picnic Area.

 If you feel you have a bit more energy to expend on reaching the summit try to climb the fire tower as many times as you legs will allow you.
-The final ascent of Mt Buninyong is a steep slope requiring good footwear and reasonable fitness.
+The final ascent of Mount Buninyong is a steep slope requiring good footwear and reasonable fitness.

 Max elevation: 752 m